kolomanschaft/updatejunkie/README.md

 # Willhaben

-Willhaben is a platform independent observer for the advertising platform [willhaben.at][].
-If new ads match certain pre-defined criteria (e.g. keywords or price) Willhaben instantly triggers a user notification.
-Willhaben offers different notification options depending on the platform:
+Willhaben is a platform independent observer for content-based websites.
+It started out as an observer for the advertising-platform [willhaben.at].
+But by adding *profiles* one can observe all kinds of content-based websites.
+The following list shows an overview of the profiles that are currently supported:

+* Willhaben: willhaben.at is an advertising service in Austria
+* DoodleComments: Observes the comments section of Doodle schedule pages

+There are different kinds of notifications available in Willhaben.
+Although the focus is on email notification

 * GTK notifications
 * OSX notification center (>= 10.8)